Direct Financial Support

 Why $100 is the floor

-When this offering was first created, $100 a month was the number that reflected what was actually needed to sustain the work.
+When I first created this offering, $100 a month was the number that reflected what was actually needed to sustain the work.
 That has not changed.

 Lower options, like $25 or one-time contributions, were not added.
 Not because the gesture is not appreciated, but because someone who can only afford $25 a month may not be in a position to provide the kind of consistency and stability this support is designed to create.
-For those who want to support in other ways, there is an Amazon wishlist and a merch store.
+For those who want to support in other ways, there is a merch store.

 Why three tiers exist